rbit-sr/Lua-Guide/_Lua guide.md

 ## Callbacks

 We have already seen how commands like `get` and `set` provide a communication interface between Velo and our scripts.
 These command calls are always initiated by our scripts.
 Callbacks provide another communication interface, this time however they are called by Velo on specific events.
-They allow you to define a function that then gets called by Velo on specific events.
+They allow you to define a function that is then called by Velo on specific events.
 Let's list them all:

-- `onPreUpdate()`: Gets called right before the game's update method gets called.
+- `onPreUpdate()`: Gets called right before the game's update method is called.
 - `onPostUpdate()`: Gets called right after the game's update method was called.
-- `onPreDraw()`: Gets called right before the game's draw methods were called.
+- `onPreDraw()`: Gets called right before the game's draw methods is called.
 - `onPostDraw()`: Gets called right after the game's draw methods were called.
-- `onPreDrawLayer(layer)`: Gets called right before all objects in layer `layer` get drawn.
+- `onPreDrawLayer(layer)`: Gets called right before all objects in layer `layer` are drawn.
 - `onPostDrawLayer(layer)`: Gets called right after all objects in layer `layer` were drawn.
 - `onPostPresent()`: Gets called right after the GPU finished drawing the next frame.
 - `onSetInputs(playerIndex)`: Gets called right after the player's inputs have been polled.
-- `onPlayerReset(playerIndex)`: Gets called when a player's state gets reset.
+- `onPlayerReset(playerIndex)`: Gets called when a player's state is reset.
 - `onLapFinish(time)`: Gets called when the player finishes a lap.
-- `onEcho(text)`: Gets called when some text gets printed to the console.
+- `onEcho(text)`: Gets called when some text is printed to the console.
 - `onReceiveRuns(requestId, runs)`: Gets called when receiving the response to a runs request.
 - `onDownloadFinish(id, name)`: Gets called when the download of a recording has finished.
 - `onStop()`: Gets called when the script is being stopped or the game exits.